DataCrane/lab_measurements_and_symptoms_combining/README.md

 # multiple-range-merging
-Simple project which merges three geological data tables, by range to range correlation.
+Simple project which merges three geological data tables (depth domain), by range to range correlation.
 Goal is to impute stratigraphical division to mud symptoms and core measurements.

++ median calculations and bar charts.

 .csv ARE DELETED DUE TO POTENTIAL ONWERSHIP CONSEQUENCES !!
 Short data order description below :